 It is possible that the main title of the report Antithrombin Deficiency is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Spinal anesthesia is done in a similar way.
 But the anesthetic medicine is injected using a much smaller needle, directly into the cerebrospinal fluid that surrounds the spinal cord.
 The area where the needle will be inserted is first numbed with a local anesthetic.
 Then the needle is guided into the spinal canal, and the anesthetic is injected.
 This is usually done without the use of a catheter.
 Spinal anesthesia numbs the body below and sometimes above the site of the injection.
 The person may not be able to move his or her legs until the anesthetic wears off.

 A headache is the most common side effect of spinal anesthesia.
 It can usually be treated easily.
 Headaches are less common with epidural anesthesia.

 Epidural and spinal anesthesia are usually combined with other medicines that make you relaxed or sleepy (sedatives) or relieve pain (analgesics).
 These other medicines are often given through a vein (intravenously, IV).
 Or they may be injected into the epidural space along with the local anesthetic.

-respiratory system.
+You are monitored closely when receiving epidural or spinal anesthesia.
+That's because the anesthetics can affect the central nervous system, cardiovascular system, and respiratory system.
 Both spinal and epidural anesthesia may affect blood pressure, breathing, heartbeat, and other vital functions.